jamieh5/CS50/README.md

 ## 🎯 Goals & Next Steps
 - Continue completing remaining CS50 weeks
 - Build and document a **final project** (in its own `project/` folder)
-- Add `DESIGN.md` for larger projects to explain architecture & decisions
-- Keep code clean, commented, and include any required `requirements.txt`

 ---